 It's 16.5 x 11 x 4 inches when not expanded... small right?

 But when it's expanded it's 16.5 x 11 x 8 inches.
 That's not too shabby!

 That works out to be about 22 liters capacity so it's roughly about half the size of a maximum legal carry on.
 This means it's great for short overnight trips or longer trips for minimalist packers.

 The black styling means it will look professional for business trips.
 It's more professional that a holdall or backpack.
-It also comes in Olive green if you have a strong stomach for the hideous.
+It also comes in olive green if you have a strong stomach for hideous colors.